Go Back

 Make the Dark Sauce

 • Remove from heat.
-Add 6 tbsp of soy sauce, 1 tbsp of mushroom dark soy sauce, 1 tbsp of oyster sauce, and 2 tbsp of cooking michiu.
+Add 6 tablespoon of soy sauce, 1 tablespoon of mushroom dark soy sauce, 1 tablespoon of oyster sauce, and 2 tablespoon of cooking michiu.
 Whisk until incorporated.
 The dark sauce stores covered in the fridge for up to a month.

 Make the Mongolian Sauce